 Mount Olive is also a college town, where lots of students live while attending area colleges.
 Because of the high percentage of people living in Mount Olive enrolled in college, Mount Olive has a number of services, amenities and opportunities geared towards the needs and activities of students.

-Being a small town, Mount Olive does not have a public transit system used by locals to get to and from work.
+Mount Olive is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The citizens of Mount Olive are slightly less educated than the national average of 21.84% for the average city or town: 14.10% of adults in Mount Olive have a bachelor's degree or advanced degree
+The percentage of adults in Mount Olive who are college-educated is close to the national average for all communities of 21.84%: 17.03% of the adults in Mount Olive have a bachelor's degree or advanced degree.

-The per capita income in Mount Olive in 2010 was $15,674, which is low income relative to North Carolina and the nation.
-This equates to an annual income of $62,696 for a family of four.
-Mount Olive also has one of the higher rates of people living in poverty in the nation, with 34.06% of its population below the federal poverty line.
+The per capita income in Mount Olive in 2010 was $18,424, which is lower middle income relative to North Carolina, and low income relative to the rest of the US.
+This equates to an annual income of $73,696 for a family of four.
+Mount Olive also has one of the higher rates of people living in poverty in the nation, with 33.29% of its population below the federal poverty line.

 The most common language spoken in Mount Olive is English.
-Other important languages spoken here include Spanish and French Creole.
+Other important languages spoken here include French and Spanish.